Federal regions of Iraq: Dismantling Kurdistan Region

 Since the failed attempt of the only federal region of the country to secede in 2017, it has witnessed a gradual erosion of its authorities.
 The future relevance of the Iraqi federal model has been questioned as a resurgence of centralism is evident.

-In February 2022, the Federal Supreme Court of Iraq issued a verdict revoking the regional oil and gas law passed by the Kurdistan Region Parliament on grounds of the law being unconstitutional.
+In February 2022, the Federal Supreme Court of Iraq issued a verdict revoking the regional oil and gas law passed by the Kurdistan Region Parliament on grounds of it being unconstitutional.
 This officially took effect after Iraq won an international arbitration case at the International Chamber of Commerce in March 2023.

 Following that, the federal government halted all oil exports from the north of the country, dealing a massive blow to the federal region's economy.
-In September 2023, (according to a report published by Al-Monitor) the Prime Minister of Iraq's Kurdistan Region, Masrour Barzani sent a private letter to the President of the United States urging him to intervene, stating: "I write to you now at another critical juncture in our history, one that I fear we may have difficulty overcoming. …[W]e are bleeding economically and hemorrhaging politically.
-For the first time in my tenure as prime minister, I hold grave concerns that this dishonorable campaign against us may cause the collapse of … the very model of a Federal Iraq that the United States sponsored in 2003 and purported to stand by since".
-In February 2024, the Federal Supreme Court issued two verdicts.
-In one verdict it ordered the KRG to hand over all of its revenues to the federal government as a precondition to it receiving its annual share of the federal budget.
+In September 2023, (according to a report published by Al-Monitor) the Prime Minister of the Kurdistan Region, Masrour Barzani sent a private letter to then President of the United States, Joe Biden urging him to intervene, stating:

+"I write to you now at another critical juncture in our history, one that I fear we may have difficulty overcoming. …[W]e are bleeding economically and hemorrhaging politically.
+For the first time in my tenure as prime minister, I hold grave concerns that this dishonorable campaign against us may cause the collapse of … the very model of a Federal Iraq that the United States sponsored in 2003 and purported to stand by since."

+In February 2024, the Federal Supreme Court issued two verdicts; In one verdict, it ordered the KRG to hand over all of its revenues to the federal government as a precondition to it receiving its annual share of the federal budget.
 In another verdict, it revoked and amended Kurdistan Region's Election Law, setting a legal precedent for the latter.

 By amending its legislation the Court effectively superseded the Kurdistan Region Parliament.
-In January 2024, Kurdistan Region PM Barzani said: “The attacks targeting the Kurdistan Region are deliberate attempts by our enemies, opponents, and traitors to dismantle its structure.
-Their objective is to weaken the Kurdistan Region through sustained aggression and pressure, with the hope that it will eventually collapse”.
+In January 2024, Kurdistan Region PM Barzani said:

+“The attacks targeting the Kurdistan Region are deliberate attempts by our enemies, opponents, and traitors to dismantle its structure.
+Their objective is to weaken the Kurdistan Region through sustained aggression and pressure, with the hope that it will eventually collapse.”

-The undoing of Kurdistan Region's authorities is indicative of the shift in the political model of governance in Iraq towards pre-1991 centralism and a sign that Baghdad is reasserting control.
+The undoing of Kurdistan Region's authorities is indicative of the shift in the political model of governance in Iraq towards pre-1991 unitarianism and a sign that the federal government is reasserting control.